AI Performance Review Software: What "Human-Led, AI-Aided" Actually Looks Like in Practice

 Even the best technology fails if the implementation is sloppy.
 Managers must be trained to recognize the limitations of automated systems to keep the process authentic.

 The most common error is the Copy-Paste Trap.
 Finalizing AI-generated drafts without adding personal nuance or verifying facts leads to a loss of trust from employees.
-According to SHRM, human oversight is essential to keep AI tools from amplifying existing organizational biases.
+Human oversight is essential to keep AI tools from amplifying existing organizational biases.

 The ROI of AI Performance Review Software